tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/lbaas-tf3-F5.rst

 -  As new member virtual networks are connected to the public virtual network by policy, corresponding targets are imported by the public VRF on MX.
-The Contrail Device Manager generates the configuration of import, export targets for public VRF on the MX device.
+The Tungsten Fabric Device Manager generates the configuration of import, export targets for public VRF on the MX device.

 -  The operator must ensure that security group rules for the member